-SoCalGas' SMS is a continuous improvement approach to safety that focuses on improving safety by minimizing and managing risk.
+SoCalGas organizations (Risk Management, SMS, Operations, and others) collaborate to discuss risk management, mitigation progress and effectiveness, the SMS policies and framework, and the continuous improvement of the SMS and ERM frameworks to promote effective safety and risk management practices across the enterprise.
 The SMS Plan leverages the Company's risk management framework to establish priorities and objectives and focus SMS resources.
-Further, the Risk Management and SMS organizations partner on key risk management initiatives to enhance employee and public safety.
+Further, the Risk Management and SMS organizations partner on key risk management initiatives to enhance employee, contractor, customer, public, and infrastructure safety.
 SoCalGas continues to enhance its SMS by further integrating risk, safety, and asset management activities.